 ELDOA METHOD Classes

 The ELDOA exercises and Myofascial Stretches are specific techniques created by world renowned osteopath, Guy VOYER DO.
 ELDOA METHOD Classes are semi private group classes organized by certified ELDOA/MFS Instructor, Stephanie McCusker, who uses a combination of these techniques as well as other SomaTraining techniques to deliver the most beneficial sessions possible.
-The ELDOA METHOD Classes were founded in Los Angeles, CA and will soon be offered in Tauranga, NZ.
+The ELDOA METHOD Classes were founded in Los Angeles, CA and are now being taught in Tauranga, NZ.
 These classes are not based on a formula.
 Every class is designed to respect the proper progressions and order of the techniques as taught by Guy VOYER DO to ensure quality.
 These classes will vary depending on the needs of those participating.
 There will be an intentional goal set for each designated class and will be ever changing to continually challenge each individual while encouraging their overall improvements.

 BENEFITS OF ELDOA METHOD Classes